abhaybharti/Notes/HTML/HTML_CheatSheet.md

 We do not add width/height attribute in image tag, it is not a good practice.
 We can use style="width:100%; max-width:600px".
 To make image responsive to screen size, limit max size to 600px.

 `<img src="./image.JPG" alt="my screenshot" style="width:100%;max-width:600px">`

+`Note` : We should provide either height or weight property.
+Only one property, other will automatically be adjusted, based on image aspect ratio.
+If you pass both, image will not show properly.

 ### Create Accordion element in pure HTML